blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Tag Based vs Hierarchical Data Management.md

 - Think about organizing files in paper
 	- Even if you follow the Zettelkasten system, we'll want to file the notes separately for easier accessibility, than look at the tags each time.
 Oh-wait.
 Zettelkasten was not that dumb, and was genius.
 It used indexing rather than tagging.
 	- But then there had to be some way to find a specific note.
 Categorizing them would make it different from the Zettelkasten indexing system, and finding files of a specific index would be difficult.
 You would have to both tag the file and specify its category.
 	- That would be similar to the idea of parent tags as I said before.
-But more accurately, this i
+But more accurately, this is like categories, in addition to index tags.
+Ham
 	- Instead, what was used was a separately collected set of notes called Maps of Contents.